C-Stew/SkyrimSE-Modlist/index.md

 - Notice the `Mod Configuration` tab.
 It isn't needed for our mods, but you can use it to change settings for certain mods that support it.
 - **The next settings are for ENB Users**
   - To open and close the ENB Menu, hold **Shift** and press **Enter**.
-  - Once you are unbound, open the magic menu and equip the **NAT Settings** spell.
+  - **Once you are unbound**, open the magic menu and equip the **NAT Settings** spell.
+  - Cast the spell to open the NAT Configuration Menu.
     - Click `Graphics Options`
     - Click `Sub-surface Scattering`, `Dawn & Dusk Natural Lighting`, and `Wet Effects` so they say `Enable`.
 This disables them as Ultimate Immersion's ENB implements them through ENB Shaders.